cw: violence, blades, persecution, body control, body horror

 The little cloud that haloes her head is an expression of that.

 Through everything.
-Through the Chokers, the Holic angels and demons, she’s still a meatsack.
+Through the chokers, the holic angels and demons, she’s still a meatsack.
 She needs food.
 She crosses to her threshold, presses her outer fingertips and the ridge of her thumb into her whorl reader.

 The door of her Habitexa blurs.
 It’s safe to step through.
 Outside Frost is waiting, its giants and dreams.